sumanyurosha/spoj-first30/README.md

   2. I always love to play with Arrays and this time I played with arrays in a different way and solved the problem FCTRL2.
 I had to calculate the factorial of any integer less than 100.
 So this time no direct calculations but the basic concepts of 2nd Standard school helped me out.
 I used the array to store a number digit by digit.
 For example, 10483 will be stored like this {1,0,4,8,3}.
 Now I applied the multiplication rule like we used to apply when we are in 2nd class, yes the carry method!
 That's how I solved it.
 I am not covering complete implementation but I will surely write a blog for the full implementation of this problem.

   3. I used Stacks to solve the problem ONP.
 It was nice using stacks to solve this problem.

+  4. I encountered an intresting problem today, COINS!
+Well it is a dp problem but I didn't understand the dp part in it and just solved using my conventional approach.
+The trick was to pre-compute values till 10^8 and use those values to calculate answers till 10^9 by using recursion.
+    **I need to understand a lot more about dp**